Angel-2180/TriColor/README.md

 - open the project with Unity 2019.4.1f1

 ## GamePlay
-- You are a garbage collector that have to collect all the garbage.
+- You are a garbage collector who has to collect all the garbage.
-- To do so you'll have to put the right garbage in the right bin by dragging it with your mouse.
+- To do so, you'll have to put the right garbage in the right bin by dragging it with your mouse.
 - You'll have to be fast because the garbage will be coming faster and faster.
-- There is some ***unwanted*** garbage that you'll have to deal with so be careful about unexpected event.
+- There is some ***unwanted*** garbage that you'll have to deal with, so be careful about unexpected events.